 Whether kayakers are looking for a relaxing day out on the water or kayaking as an outdoor activity with friends and family members who may not be experienced kayakers, kayaking in Tennessee is a great way to kayak on some of the many waterways.

-If kayakers are looking for something more challenging, kayaking on the rivers here can be quite fun as well.
+If kayakers want something more challenging, kayaking on the rivers here can be fun.

 So no matter whether you are an experienced kayaker or someone who has never kayaked before but always thought it looked like fun, kayaking in Tennessee is a great kayak outing.